Side-by-side comparison chart of bridge loan vs HELOC interest rates for homebuyers between properties

 HELOC Draw Period vs. Repayment Period

-During the draw period — typically ten years — you pay interest only on what you borrow.
-This makes HELOCs especially efficient for short in-between-property windows.
-You’re not paying interest on unused credit capacity.
+During the draw period, typically ten years, you pay interest only on what you borrow.
+This makes HELOCs especially efficient for short in-between-property windows, since you’re not paying interest on unused credit capacity.

-Key Takeaway: HELOCs average 8.27% in July 2025 — roughly 1.5–2 percentage points below bridge loan rates — but require 85% or lower CLTV on your existing home.
+Key Takeaway: At 8.27% average in July 2025, HELOCs run roughly 1.5–2 percentage points below bridge loan rates, but eligibility requires 85% or lower CLTV on your existing home.
 See CFPB’s HELOC explainer for full qualification criteria.

 How Does the Bridge Loan vs HELOC Rate Difference Translate to Real Dollars?

-That figure compounds when you factor in rate reset risk.
-Because most HELOCs are variable-rate products, a Federal Reserve rate cut — increasingly probable in late 2025 — would reduce your HELOC interest cost automatically.
-Bridge loan rates, particularly fixed-rate versions, don’t benefit from mid-term Fed moves.
+That figure can shift further when you factor in rate reset risk.
+Most HELOCs are variable-rate products, so a Federal Reserve rate cut (increasingly probable in late 2025) would reduce HELOC interest cost automatically.
+Fixed-rate bridge loans don’t benefit from mid-term Fed moves.
 If you’re weighing whether to lock a rate now or wait for Fed signals to materialize, our analysis of rate lock vs. float decisions when the Fed signals a pause breaks down the timing considerations.

 Your debt-to-income (DTI) ratio also behaves differently across the two products.
-Bridge loans may require you to carry both the old mortgage, the new mortgage, and the bridge payment simultaneously — a DTI hit that can disqualify borrowers from their new purchase loan.
+A bridge loan may require you to carry the old mortgage, the new mortgage, and the bridge payment simultaneously, a DTI hit that can disqualify borrowers from their new purchase loan.
 A HELOC, drawing from existing equity, often carries a lighter monthly payment during the interest-only draw period.
 Understanding how DTI thresholds affect digital lender approvals is critical before choosing between these products.

 Key Takeaway: On a $250,000 six-month need, a HELOC at 8.27% saves roughly $6,000 in combined interest and fees versus a bridge loan at 10%.
-Per Bankrate’s HELOC rate tracker, potential Fed rate cuts in late 2025 could widen that gap further for HELOC borrowers.
+Per Bankrate’s HELOC rate tracker, potential Fed rate cuts in late 2025 could widen that gap further for HELOC borrowers, though rate movement in either direction remains a real variable.

 When Does a Bridge Loan Win Despite Its Higher Rate?

-Bridge loans outperform HELOCs in three specific scenarios: you lack sufficient home equity for a HELOC, you need funding in under ten business days, or your new purchase is contingent on a fast close that a 30-day HELOC approval timeline would jeopardize.
-In competitive real estate markets, speed is a legitimate competitive advantage — one that can offset the bridge loan’s rate premium entirely.
+Three scenarios make a bridge loan the stronger choice: you lack sufficient home equity for a HELOC, you need funding in under ten business days, or your new purchase is contingent on a fast close that a 30-day HELOC approval timeline would jeopardize.
+In competitive real estate markets, speed is a legitimate competitive advantage, one that can offset the bridge loan’s rate premium entirely.

 Lender and Market Availability

-Key Takeaway: Bridge loans are the better choice when closing speed is critical or HELOC eligibility is limited.
-A 60-day bridge at 10% on $200,000 costs just $3,333 — making the rate premium acceptable when it secures a competitive offer.
+Key Takeaway: Speed and equity access are what bridge loans do best.
+A 60-day hold at 10% on $200,000 costs just $3,333, making the rate premium acceptable when it secures a competitive offer.
 See CFPB’s bridge loan overview for structural details.

 How Should You Choose Between the Bridge Loan vs HELOC Rate for Your Situation?

-The decision framework for bridge loan vs HELOC rate comes down to four variables: equity availability, timing pressure, credit profile, and total holding period.
-If you have at least 20%–25% equity in your current home, a credit score above 680, and a two-to-four week closing timeline, a HELOC will almost always cost less in total dollars.
+The decision comes down to four variables: equity availability, timing pressure, credit profile, and total holding period.
+Borrowers with at least 20%–25% equity in their current home, a credit score above 680, and a two-to-four week closing timeline will almost always pay less total dollars with a HELOC.

-If your current home has less than 15% accessible equity, if your credit score sits below 660, or if your purchase needs to close in under ten business days, bridge financing becomes the functional default — regardless of its rate premium.
+When your current home has less than 15% accessible equity, your credit score sits below 660, or your purchase needs to close in under ten business days, bridge financing becomes the functional default regardless of its rate premium.
 Some borrowers also use cross-collateralization, pledging both the old and new property as collateral for a single bridge loan, which can lower the rate modestly by reducing lender risk exposure.

-Be cautious about loan stacking — simultaneously carrying a bridge loan, a HELOC, and a new mortgage can trigger lender flags and underwriting concerns.
+Be cautious about loan stacking.
+Simultaneously carrying a bridge loan, a HELOC, and a new mortgage can trigger lender flags and underwriting concerns.
 Our coverage of how fintech lenders identify and flag loan stacking behavior details the risks of layering multiple short-term products.
-The Freddie Mac and Fannie Mae guidelines for conventional mortgage underwriting both scrutinize simultaneous open credit facilities during the purchase process.
+Both Freddie Mac and Fannie Mae guidelines for conventional mortgage underwriting scrutinize simultaneous open credit facilities during the purchase process.

 Key Takeaway: Borrowers with 20%+ equity and a credit score above 680 should default to a HELOC to minimize cost.
 When equity is limited or speed is critical, bridge loans justify their higher rate.
 Freddie Mac’s consumer research supports equity-first strategies for transitional home financing.